Heavy Metals like Manganese, Cadmium, Copper, Zinc and Irons in Drinking Water

 Although the signs and symptoms such as weight loss, fatigue, and joint pain are the same as in Iron Deficiency Anemia or IDA, only blood tests can verify whether the disorder is hemochromatosis or iron deficiency anemia.

-Iron, heavy metal can turn clear water to brown and gives water a foul odor.
+Iron, a heavy metal, can turn clear water to brown and give water a foul odor.
 Iron is also one of the leading causes of sediments and turbidity in water.
-Lead and copper, both in the same group of heavy metals, can also be toxic to our health.
+Lead and copper, in the same group of heavy metals, can also be toxic to our health.

 Lead and copper are commonly used to manufacture toys.
-By accident, sometimes, children swallow toys made out of lead or copper and cause acute heavy metal poisoning.
+By accident, sometimes, children swallow toys made out of lead or copper, which causes acute heavy metal poisoning.

-The signs and symptoms of acute heavy metal poisoning are nausea and vomiting, numbness and confusion that can sometimes lead to coma.
+The signs and symptoms of acute heavy metal poisoning are nausea and vomiting, numbness, and confusion, which can sometimes lead to coma.

-When people are exposed to heavy metal toxicity due to pollution and radiation for an extended period can also lead to chronic heavy metal poisoning.
+When people are exposed to heavy metal toxicity due to pollution and radiation for an extended period, it can also lead to chronic heavy metal poisoning.
 In chronic heavy metal poisoning, the symptoms can be severe.

-Some of the symptoms felt are weakness, fatigue, constipation, and muscle and joint pain.
+Some symptoms are weakness, fatigue, constipation, and muscle and joint pain.
 Chronic heavy metal poisoning can hardly be detected because it develops slowly.

 How can we treat heavy metal poisoning?